The widely used drug in the abortion rights battle at the Supreme Court

 In the months that followed, more than a dozen states have effectively outlawed abortion care altogether, or implemented severe restrictions that have complicated access to abortion for millions of Americans.
 All of those states have separate laws targeting medication abortion, and at least 15 other states restrict access to the procedure.

-The future of abortion access is back in the hands of the Supreme Court, which is reviewing a challenge from anti-abortion activists to reverse the federal government’s approval of mifepristone, a widely used drug for medication abortion procedures and miscarriage care.
+The Supreme Court returned to abortion rights with a challenge from anti-abortion activists to reverse the federal government’s approval of mifepristone, a widely used drug for medication abortion procedures and miscarriage care.

 What is mifepristone?

-Note: This story was first published on 20 April and has been updated with developments